udacity/cd13282-blockchain-with-solidity-project/README.md

 - Ensure that the GitHub repository is public and accessible.
 - Double-check the Etherscan link to ensure it directs to the correct contract and network.
 - The smart contract code should be well-commented for clarity and understanding.
-- Test scripts should cover all critical paths and edge cases in the contract functionality.
+- Hardhat Test Scripts should cover all critical paths and edge cases in the contract functionality.
 - The README must contain the Sepolia Etherscan link of the deployed contract.

 ## License